ArieGato/serilog-sinks-rabbitmq/README.md

 </a>
 [![Gitter](https://badges.gitter.im/serilog-sinks-rabbitmq/serilog-sinks-rabbitmq.svg)](https://gitter.im/serilog-sinks-rabbitmq/Lobby)

-# Maintainers Wanted

-This project is looking for maintainers.
-No new features or releases are scheduled.
-If you want to become a steward for this repository, please open an issue, and let us know.

 ## Purpose

 This project is to allow Serilog to log to RabbitMQ using the [RabbitMQ.Client](https://www.nuget.org/packages/RabbitMQ.Client) package.
 The aim is to expose RabbitMQ.Client functionality, in a logical way, and not to build in additional logic into the sink.
 So expect pure RabbitMQ.Client behavior, but perhaps a little bit simpler interface.